apchenstu/sofgan/README.md

    --condition_path path/to/your/segmap/folders
 ```

-We strongly suggest you to use at least 4 GPUs, 4GPUs would take  ~20 days for 10000k iterations.
-You can also reduce the resolution or iterations on your own dataset,
-you should have pleasure results after 1000k iterations.
+In our experiments, 4x **Nividia 2080Ti** GPU  would take around `20` days to reach `10000k` iterations.
+Adjusting the image resolution and max iterations to suit your own dataset.
+Emperically, for datasets like [FFHQ](https://github.com/NVlabs/stylegan) and [CelebA](https://github.com/switchablenorms/CelebAMask-HQ)(resolution `1024x1024`) the network would converge after `1000k` iterations and achieve fancy results.

-*Important*: training on none pair-wise data (image/segmap) is encouraged, this is one of the key features of our sofgan.
+***Notice***: training on none pair-wise data (image/segmap) is encouraged.
+Since it's one of the key features of our **SofGAN**.

 ## Rendering
-We provide a rendering script in `renderer.ipynb`, you can restyle your own photos, videos, generating free-viewpoing portrait images.
+We provide a rendering script in `renderer.ipynb`, where you can restyle your own photos, videos and generate free-viewpoint portrait images while maintaining the geometry consistency.
 Just to download our [checkpoints](https://drive.google.com/file/d/1LPKU3AJVlhnyXBGzLS0UrOEhIT1gcFpD/view?usp=sharing) and unzip to the root folder.

 ## UI Illustration
    The Painter is included in `Painter`, you can pull down and drawing on-the-fly.